-As promised back pain part 2 will cover how to move more effectively to off load your back and work other areas of your body more efficiently.
+How to move more effectively and off load strain your back is discussed in this blog.
+This is achieved by working other areas of your body more efficiently.

 Keeping things simple